Certseeds/GraphicsMagick/www/INSTALL-unix.rst

   By default, GraphicsMagick is compiled with support for OpenMP (http://www.openmp.org/) if the compilation environment supports it.
-  OpenMP automatically parallizes loops across concurrent threads based on instructions in pragmas.
+  OpenMP automatically parallelizes loops across concurrent threads based on instructions in pragmas.
 OpenMP was introduced in GCC 4.2.
 OpenMP is a well-established standard and was implemented in some other compilers in the late '90s, long before its appearance in